Daniele95/PacsInterfaceMarzo/README.txt

 THIS NODE:
 This is an info the server must know too for the C-Move command to work, for instance in my TestServer it is specified in the file 'ae.properties'.

 USE TLS CRYPTOGRAPHY: be sure to enable it in case you want to query a server with enabled Tls Authentication (I included one in the TestServer folder).
-In this case be sure to specify the right path for the Key Store and Trust Store Locations (see end of this README)
+In this case be sure to specify the right path for the Key Store.
+I included a keystore called 'rama.p12' in the main directory, corresponding to the 'rama.jks' and 'trust.jks' which are in the TestServer folder.
+To generete your custom public/private key pair, see end of this README.

 The resulting configuration is written in the 'ServerConfig.txt' file